AmrKhalil97/AmrKhalil97/README.md

 - 🌱 I’m currently learning open source contribution.
 - 🥅 2022 Goals: Learn more about mobile software development.
-- ⚡ Fun fact: Shaq hitted almost 12,000 baskets in his career.
-Exactly 1 of them was a 3-pointer.

 ### Connect with me: